From the outset, SyncRTC has believed that video collaboration is a technology that not only allows us to collaborate and enhance productivity, but

 - OCT 2016

-- SyncRTC launches a unique futuristic learning space called The WOW Room with IE Business School in Madrid.
-The WOW Room uses SyncRTC’s latest generation technologies including artificial intelligence, simulations, big data analysis, interactive robots, emotion recognition systems, and holograms.
+- SyncRTC launches a unique futuristic learning space.
+Our Room of the Future uses SyncRTC’s latest generation technologies including artificial intelligence, simulations, big data analysis, interactive robots, emotion recognition systems, and holograms.

 - JUL 2017

-- SyncRTC launches its Mashme.io Room of the Future as an evolution of the WOW Room.
+- SyncRTC launches its mashme.io Room of the Future.

 - SEP 2017